pmunts/libsimpleio/ada/programs/remoteio/README.txt

    [4]Cygwin make on Windows as well, but if you don't have and don't want Cygwin on your Windows system, you can use the script command files compile.cmd and clean.cmd instead.

-   (These test programs can actually be compiled with the Cygwin native GNAT toolchain, but suffer a number of run time issues.)
    _______________________________________________________________________

    Questions or comments to Philip Munts [5]phil@munts.net